sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 ## Chapter 2: Samsung — When AI Met Silicon (2004-2017)

-- Circuit optimization: Optimizing hundreds of parameters simultaneously
-- The DRAM cell design revolution: From human intuition to mathematical proof
-- Building iOpt: A rebellious ML platform in a Galaxy-dominated workplace
-- Real impact: Tools still used by 200+ engineers daily
-- **[Anthropological lens: Corporate culture, resistance to change, and the rituals of engineering organizations]**

 The Samsung Semiconductor fabrication facility in Hwasung occupies more space than I could comprehend on my first day in 2004.
 Clean rooms the size of football fields.
 Machines worth hundreds of millions of dollars.
 Production lines running 24/7, fabricating chips that would power phones, computers, and servers around the world.

 I'd come from Stanford, where we proved theorems on whiteboards and ran simulations on workstations.
 Here, mathematics met physical reality at nanometer scale.
 Here, optimization theory would either work in the real world—or reveal itself as elegant abstraction with no practical power.

 Stanford had prepared me for the mathematics.
-He hadn't prepared me for corporate politics, skeptical engineers, or the crushing weight of decisions worth billions of dollars.
+It hadn't prepared me for corporate politics, skeptical engineers, or the crushing weight of decisions worth billions of dollars.

 ### From Theory to Silicon

 My role at Samsung was officially "Senior Engineer" in the Computer-Aided Engineering (CAE) Team of Memory Business Division of Samsung Semiconductor, Inc.
 Practically, it meant: take the convex optimization theory you learned at Stanford and make it work for designing actual semiconductor circuits.

 The challenge was both technical and cultural.